mincong-h/algorithm/README.md

 >So, how to calculate the height of a binary tree?

 Mincong started by the smallest tree.
 If it don't have child, then it's depth is 1.
 If it does have child, then it's depth is the deepest depth of its children plus 1.
 This method is actually a recursive method.
 For more informations, plus check my answer at `MaxDepth.java`.
 FYI, this class is used with `TreeNode.java`.

+###String
+####dealing String with array
+Many questions ask us to handle different case in String, such as Palindrome, anagram.
+I used to handle them with hashtable(hashmap), but the solutions were not so efficient, due to features of hashtable.
+More informations can be found in §hashtable paragraph.
+Array could be a better solution in some cases.
+It can be sort using `Arrays.sort`, it can be iterated, etc.